openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 # 8. Security considerations

 ## 8.1 Introduction
-As a profile of the OAuth 2.0 Authorization Framework, this specification references the security considerations defined in Section 10 of [RFC6749], as well as [RFC6819] - OAuth 2.0 Threat Model and Security Considerations, which details various threats and mitigations.
+As a profile of the OAuth 2.0 Authorization Framework, this specification references the security considerations defined in Section 10 of [RFC 6749], as well as [RFC 6819] - OAuth 2.0 Threat Model and Security Considerations, which details various threats and mitigations.
 The security of OAuth 2.0 has been proven formally - under certain assumptions - in [OAUTHSEC].
 A detailed security analysis of FAPI Security Profile 1.0 can be found in [FAPISEC].

 ## 8.2 Uncertainty of resource server handling of access tokens
 There is no way that the client can find out whether the resource access was granted for a bearer or sender-constrained access token.
 The two differ in the risk profile and the client may want to differentiate them.
 The protected resources that conform to this document differentiate them.
 The protected resources that conform to this document shall not accept a bearer access token.
-They shall only support sender-constrained access tokens via [RFC8705].
+They shall only support sender-constrained access tokens via [RFC 8705].

 ## 8.3 Attacks using weak binding of authorization server endpoints

 ### 8.3.1 Introduction

-In [RFC6749] and [RFC6750], the endpoints that the authorization server offers are not tightly bound together.
+In [RFC 6749] and [RFC 6750], the endpoints that the authorization server offers are not tightly bound together.
 There is no notion of authorization server identifier (issuer identifier) and it is not indicated in the authorization response unless the client uses different redirection URI per authorization server.
 While it is assumed in the OAuth model, it is not explicitly spelled out and thus many clients use the same redirection URI for different authorization servers exposing an attack surface.
-Several attacks have been identified and the threats are explained in detail in [RFC6819].
+Several attacks have been identified and the threats are explained in detail in [RFC 6819].

 ### 8.3.2 Client credential and authorization code phishing at token endpoint